yoanisgil/docker-logging-tutorial/part-01/article.md

     All Good
     ....

 here we have indicated that we only want to keep 2 log files and the max allowed size for any given log file is 2k.
-You can verify that this is indeed happing by grabbing the location these files:
+You can verify that this is indeed happening by grabbing the location of the default log file:

     $ docker inspect logging-02 | grep LogPath
            "LogPath":"/mnt/sda1/var/lib/docker/containers/04a96c05121777eebe6a38d63fd657f6fb6c8b9632fee7d81ccc0ff45023aedd/04a96c05121777eebe6a38d63fd657f6fb6c8b9632fee7d81ccc0ff45023aedd-json.log",
     $ cd /mnt/sda1/var/lib/docker/containers/04a96c05121777eebe6a38d63fd657f6fb6c8b9632fee7d81ccc0ff45023aedd/
     $ watch 'ls -lh *json*'

 Syslog driver
 ------------

-The `json-file` driver is as simple as it gets, and while it's very useful for development purposes once you are into the container madness it won't do the job.
-This is not strictly related to performance issues but rather to the fact that as the number of containers and applications starts to increase it becomes a no men works to track logging information.
+The `json-file` driver is as simple as it gets and while it's very useful for development purposes but it won't do the job  once the list of running containers starts to growth.
+This is not strictly related to performance issues but rather to the fact that as the number of containers and applications starts to increase it becomes a no men work to track logging information.
 Enter the `syslog` driver.

-This is one of the many drivers which allows you to send logging messages to local or remote server by means of a network protocol.
+This is one of the many logging drivers which allows you to send  messages to local or remote server by means of a network protocol.
 So lets get ourselves a syslog server .... running in a container of course ;):

     $ docker run -d -v /tmp:/var/log/syslog -p 127.0.0.1:5514:514/udp  --name rsyslog voxxit/rsyslog

+(**NOTE**: We're using [rsyslog](http://www.rsyslog.com/) which is an implementation of the syslog protocol)

-and now lets launch our simple application but this time we will specify the logging driver to be used:
+and now lets launch our sample application but this time we will specify the logging driver to be used:

     $ docker run --log-driver=syslog --log-opt syslog-address=udp://127.0.0.1:5514 --log-opt syslog-facility=daemon --log-opt syslog-tag=app01   --name logging-02 -ti -d -v $(pwd):/tmp  -w /tmp python:2.7 python logging-01.py

-So let's break down into pieces this last command line:
+Let's break down into pieces this last command line:

 - `syslog-tag=app01`: A tag to apply to all messages coming from this container.
 - `syslog-facility=daemon`: The syslog facility to be used